 LawTech will review all requests for technical support and respond with our availability.
 Requests made after the deadlines listed above will not be supported unless staffing is already available.

-Please submit audio recording requests at least 24 hours in advance (or ASAP in cases of emergencies) and LawTech will make every effort to record your classes.
-While every effort will be made to provide these recordings, these recording are not guaranteed even if requested or approved.
+Please submit audio recording requests at least 24 hours in advance (or ASAP in cases of emergencies) and we will make every effort to record your classes.
+While every effort will be made to provide these recordings, these recordings are provided as a convenience to our students and not guaranteed even if requested or approved.
 Regardless of the ability to provide a recording of the class, it is the student's responsibility to make up for any information missed due to absence.

 NOTE: Your name and email address will be pulled automatically from your login.
 If you have more than one University of Idaho email account, be sure you are logged in with your student account before submitting your request.

 LawTech has several loaner laptops available for emergency use during exams.
 These laptops are for exams only, and not checked out for daily use.
 These laptops can be reserved for exams on a first come first served basis.
 Loaner laptops are also still subject to the College of Law exam laptop rules (Student Agreement for Final Exams) and you will not receive any time extensions or other exceptions if any computer issues occur.